Vahe1994/AQLM/README.md

 See [relevant Datasets documentation section](https://huggingface.co/docs/datasets/main/en/cache#cache-directory)
 ## Models

-This repository is expected to work with models of `LLaMA ` families so far.
+This repository is currently designed to work with models of `LLaMA ` family.

 ## Data

-When quantizing models with AQLM, we recommend that you use a subset of the original data the model was trained on (or something similar).
+When quantizing models with AQLM, we recommend that you use a subset of the original data the model was trained on.

 For Llama-2 models, the closest available dataset is [RedPajama](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T-Sample) .